 Digital advertising in the 90s

-AT&T’s success in its ad banners was a great beginning but advertisers were hungry for ways towards specific targeting ads.
-WebConnect was the first ad network and worked with clients who want to know the websites that their customers frequently visit.
+AT&T’s success in its ad banners was a great beginning, but advertisers were hungry for ways towards specific targeting ads.
+WebConnect was the first ad network and worked with clients who want to know their customers’ websites frequently.
 Ads were placed on these websites to be seen by the relevant audience.
-Its CustomView Tool was created to avoid banner fatigue, the tool automatically changes the ad if certain users have seen a specific single banner ad for a number of times.
+Its CustomView Tool was created to avoid banner fatigue.
+The tool automatically changes the ad if certain users have seen a specific single banner ad for a number of times.

-However, there was no tool to measure the effectiveness of banner ads and whether it drove results for the brands.
-Marketers were looking for ways to manage ad campaigns on several websites and how the ads interact with each other.
+However, there was no tool to measure banner ads’ effectiveness and whether it drove results for the brands.
+Marketers were looking for ways to manage ad campaigns on several websites and how they interact.
 Doubleclick created D.A.R.T (Dynamic Advertising Reporting & Targeting), an ROI tool to track the number of times an ad was viewed and clicked.
 It gave advertisers the ability to track ad performance and make changes to their live campaigns.
 Cost-per-impression is another advertising advancement in the 90s.
 It was a new pricing model that leaned into an ROI-based model.

 Digital advertising in the 2000s and onwards

-Investing in digital advertising in the 90s was almost unheard of but that quickly changed with the turn of the century.
+Investing in digital advertising in the 90s was almost unheard of, but that quickly changed with the century’s turn.
 Investment in digital advertising increased in multiple folds over the years that by 2019, the total ad spends worldwide amounted to $333.25 billion.

 Google AdWords and mobile advertising were introduced in the early 2000s.
-Google launched its Pay-Per-Click model as well.
-Unfortunately, mid-2000 saw the downfall of the dotcom bubble burst.
-The investment for online advertising dwindled and stocks of internet-based companies plummeted.
-The stock market collapsed and the recession followed.
-Google was among the few that survived and took advantage of the empty spaces left by the other fallen companies.
+Google launched its Pay-Per-Click model, as well.
+Unfortunately, the mid-2000 saw the downfall of the dotcom bubble burst.
+The investment for online advertising dwindled, and stocks of internet-based companies plummeted.
+The stock market collapsed, and the recession followed.
+Google was among the few who survived and took advantage of the other fallen companies’ empty spaces.

 YouTube, the largest video advertising platform, was launched in 2005 and was later acquired by Google the following year.
 It offered brands and businesses a platform to promote their products and services in video form without costly upfront fees.
 Digital advertising in these years became more hyper-targeted as social media such as Facebook kept targeting consumers with relevant ads, thus opting for ad content relevance over volume.

 Native advertising allowed marketers to produce content for the users’ benefit and online experience.
-A study on native advertising revealed that this strategy is much preferred over interruptive ads such as pop-ups and auto-playing videos.
-It’s unobtrusive and it ensures a better user experience.
+A study on native advertising revealed that this strategy is preferred over interruptive ads such as pop-ups and auto-playing videos.
+It’s unobtrusive, and it ensures a better user experience.